T2Wil/fingerprint-time-attendance-device/README.md

 # fingerprint-time-attendance-device
 ----------------------------------------
-fingerprint attendance device in progress

-It will record the exact time and date the attendance has started.
+It records the exact time and date the attendance has started.

-The attendance will be initiated only when the teacher's fingerprint is detected for the
+The attendance is initiated only when the teacher's fingerprint is detected for the

-students to attend then, and again the teacher's fingerprint will be required for the
+students to attend then, and again the teacher's fingerprint is required for the

 attendance closure.